Notice: This page requires JavaScript to function properly.

 • test: Adding missing tests.

-Provide optional content within parentheses to provide additional context, for example:
+Provide optional content within parentheses to add additional context, for example:

 The subject should concisely describe the change.
 Follow these guidelines:

-• Use imperative form and present tense (e.g., "change" instead of "changed" or "changes");
+• Use the imperative form and present tense (e.g., "change" instead of "changed" or "changes");

 • Avoid ending the subject line with a period.